Jqual1/Solar/_pages/merch.md

   # You can add as many items as needed
   # Item 1
   - image_path: assets/images/merch/spirit-store-test.jpeg
-    # HEIGHT AND WIDTH NOT WORKING CURRENTLY
-    image_height: "10"
-    image_width: ""
     alt: "spirit store glass"
     title: "Hendrix College rocks glass - 14oz"
     excerpt: 'This is an example of how a merch could look on this page.'